emilwallner/Corewar/README.md

 There are three main components to determine who wins:

-- **Game rounds**: every game round is measured in cycles.
+- **Game rounds**, every game round is measured in cycles.
 It determines how much each cursor can read from the game board.
-- **Lives**: if a cursor reads a player life from the game board, they are given a life for that round.
+- **Lives**, if a cursor reads a player life from the game board, they are given a life for that round.
 These are visualized in the colorful progress bars.
-- **Cycle to die**: for every game round, the amount of bytes a cursor can read from the game board is reduced.
+- **Cycle to die**, for every game round, the amount of bytes a cursor can read from the game board is reduced.

 You win if your program is the last one to receive a life.